Mobile phone provider reviews

 Only logged-in Which? members can unlock the exclusive results on this page.
 If you’re not yet a member, you can get instant access by joining Which? today.

 How good is Giffgaff's mobile coverage?

-You can check coverage where you live by using our free interactive coverage map.
+You can check coverage where you live by using our free interactive mobile network coverage map.
 Simply enter your postcode into the map and it will tell you how good O2's signal is in your area, as well as comparing it with the other providers.

-Giffgaff works in a different way from most providers.
-It doesn't offer traditional phone contracts - instead it sells monthly pay-as-you-go Sim cards that you top up with credit or bundles of texts, minutes and data (it calls these 'goodybags').
+Giffgaff works in a different way from most networks.
+It doesn't offer traditional phone contracts – instead it sells monthly pay-as-you-go Sim cards that you top up with credit or bundles of texts, minutes and data (it calls these 'goodybags').

 You can also buy a phone from Giffgaff if you want.
 But, again, this works in a different way from normal.
 You buy an unlocked, Sim-free handset that you pay for on a monthly basis through a finance deal and then combine this with a goodybag of your choice.
 But, as the phone is unlocked, you're free to switch to a deal from another provider at any time.

 As mentioned above, Giffgaff is an online-only provider and doesn't have any of its own shops.
 If you need any help or advice, you need to get this via the FAQs or forums on the Giffgaff website.